UrkiMimi/heckdocs/docs/animation/trackspoints.md

 ### Modifiers

-Modifiers allow you to do basic arithmetic on points.
-How these modifiers interact can be defined using operations, all of which are done componentwise.
+**Modifiers** are added at the end of points to allow you to do basic arithmetic on points.
+How these modifiers interact can be defined using *operations*, all of which are done componentwise.
 These include:

 - `opNone`
 - `opAdd`